 Kevin McCarthy won't run for speaker again

-Washington — Former House Speaker Kevin McCarthy told colleagues during a meeting with the GOP caucus that he would not run for the leadership position again after he was ousted from the role Tuesday, Rep. Ralph Norman of South Carolina told reporters.
+Washington — Former House Speaker Kevin McCarthy said Tuesday he would not run for the leadership position again after he was ousted from the role Tuesday.

+"I may have lost the vote today, but as I walk out of this chamber I feel fortunate to have served the American people," McCarthy told reporters.
+"I leave the speakership with a sense of pride, accomplishment and, yes, optimism."

 House Republicans met Tuesday night to discuss the next steps.
 It's unclear who has enough support to win the gavel.